 One of the things that set apart a professionally designed home is the color palette.
 Made to flow from room to room, it gives the house a polished, coordinated look that acts as a foundation for the furnishings and accessories.

 If you want to get this look without the designer price tag, follow these simple tips.

 The pros always start with one thing – a piece of fabric, a patterned rug or even a certain feeling – as the inspiration for their design.

-In this room, we like to imagine it was the blue and green lamp, which pulls together the whole space, perfectly.
+In this room, we like to imagine it was the artwork hanging on the wall, which pulls together the whole space, perfectly.

 What’s your inspiration?

 Once you have your starting point, take a look at the room.
 What are its permanent, fixed elements — the things that won’t change, regardless of furnishings and accessories?
 We’re talking about cabinets, countertops, stone fireplaces and tile tub surrounds.

 Does your inspiration piece work well with the fixed elements?
 You may need to tweak your color palette slightly, if not.

 Remember: Your palette should make sense even when the rooms are completely empty.
 The bones of the space, fixed elements and wall colors, should carry the design load.

 How many colors is a whole-house palette?
 Some designers say three; others say five and still others say (or use) more in their own designs.